lucidlayer/traceform/traceform/cli-onboard/README.md

 # Traceform Onboarding CLI (`@lucidlayer/traceform-onboard`)

-This package provides a command-line wizard to help developers set up and validate the Traceform toolset in their projects.
+## What It Is

+The Traceform Onboarding CLI is a command-line wizard designed to streamline the setup and validation of the Traceform toolset within your React projects.
+It acts as your guide, ensuring all components (VS Code extension, Babel plugin, Browser extension) are correctly installed and configured.

+Think of it as your setup assistant, removing the guesswork and ensuring a smooth start with Traceform.

-## Purpose
+## How It Works

-Traceform involves multiple components (VS Code extension, Babel plugin, Browser extension).
-This CLI tool aims to simplify the setup process by:

-- Checking prerequisites (Node.js, package manager).
+The CLI tool simplifies the Traceform setup process by automating checks and providing clear instructions:

+1.  **Environment Check:** Verifies you have compatible versions of Node.js and a supported package manager (npm, yarn, or pnpm).
-- Guiding the installation and configuration of each Traceform component.
+2.  **Component Guidance:** Walks you through the installation and verification of each Traceform piece:
-- Providing contextual help based on the project setup.
-- Offering a final validation step to ensure everything works together.
+    *   **VS Code Extension:** Checks if it's installed and provides marketplace links.
+    *   **Babel Plugin:** Scans your `package.json` and common config files (`babel.config.js`, `vite.config.ts`, etc.) to ensure the plugin is installed and configured correctly, offering setup snippets if needed.
+    *   **Browser Extension:** Guides the manual installation process using the `.zip` file from GitHub Releases.
+3.  **Validation:** Offers a final check to confirm the entire toolchain is working end-to-end, typically by using the "Find Component in UI" feature.

-## Usage
+## Setup & Usage

-It's recommended to run this tool using `npx` within your project's root directory:
+Running the onboarding wizard is straightforward.
+Use `npx` to execute it directly within your project's root directory:

 ```bash
 npx @lucidlayer/traceform-onboard check
 ```

-The `check` command will walk you through the necessary steps.
+The `check` command initiates the interactive wizard, guiding you through each setup step.

+## Key Features

+*   **Interactive Wizard:** Step-by-step guidance simplifies the setup process.
+*   **Prerequisite Checks:** Ensures your development environment meets Traceform's requirements.
+*   **Automated Detection:** Scans project files to verify installation and configuration of the Babel plugin.
+*   **Contextual Instructions:** Provides tailored guidance based on your project setup (e.g., Vite vs. Babel config).
+*   **Clear Validation Steps:** Helps you confirm that Traceform is functioning correctly after setup.

+## Technical Implementation

+This CLI tool is built with Node.js and utilizes libraries such as:

+*   `commander`: For parsing command-line arguments.
+*   `inquirer`: For creating the interactive prompt experience.
+*   `chalk`: For styling terminal output.
+*   `fs-extra`: For file system interactions (reading `package.json`, config files).
+*   `execa`: For running checks like Node.js/npm versions.

-## Functionality
+## Integration with Traceform

-The wizard performs the following checks and provides guidance:

-1.  **Prerequisites:** Verifies compatible Node.js and package manager (npm/yarn/pnpm) versions.
-2.  **VS Code Extension:** Instructs on finding and installing the "Traceform" extension from the Marketplace.
-3.  **Babel Plugin:** Checks `package.json` for the `@lucidlayer/babel-plugin-traceform` dependency and scans common config files (`babel.config.js`, `vite.config.ts`, etc.) for its usage, offering setup snippets.
-4.  **Browser Extension:** Guides the manual installation process using the `.zip` file from GitHub Releases.
-5.  **Validation:** Provides steps to manually test the complete setup by using the "Find Component in UI" feature and checking for highlights in the browser.
+The Onboarding CLI is the recommended starting point for integrating Traceform into your project.
+It ensures that the other core components – the VS Code Extension, Babel Plugin, and Browser Extension – are correctly installed and configured to work together seamlessly.

-## Contributing
+## About Traceform

-This package is part of the [Traceform monorepo](https://github.com/lucidlayer/traceform).
-See the main project README for contribution guidelines.
+Traceform aims to seamlessly connect your code to its rendered UI, eliminating the mental overhead of context switching and making front-end development more intuitive.

 ---

-*This CLI tool is part of the Traceform developer toolset.*
+*This CLI tool is part of the Traceform developer toolset.
+For more information, visit [github.com/lucidlayer/traceform](https://github.com/lucidlayer/traceform)*